Leading Strategic Initiatives (Program Management) with Greg Githens

-This seminar is suitable for those who want to learn practical leadership concepts for turning strategic intent into action.
-The primary objective is to provide proven leadership practices, skills, and insights specific to strategic initiative programs.
+This seminar’s primary objective is to provide proven leadership practices, skills, and insights specific to strategic initiative programs.
 Participants will exit the seminar with tools, perspective, and confidence to make instant, positive contributions to their organization.
-Using case discussions, video clips, and real-world examples of strategic initiatives, this class will help you acquire an executive and strategic mindset.
+The seminar content is grounded in real-world examples of strategic initiatives delivered through video clips, personal experiences, and case discussions.

 Pre-Work: 1.0 hours.